All candidates for admission must have:

-1) Candidates must hold an earned baccalaureate degree from a regionally accredited college or university or be in the senior year of undergraduate study.
-A completed bachelor's degree is required prior to enrollment, as evidenced by a final official college/university transcript.
-A minimum grade point average (GPA) of 3.0 on a 4.0 scale is recommended.
-While no specific discipline is required, often, undergraduate students major in areas such as exercise science or psychology in preparation for a doctorate program in occupational therapy.
+1) Bachelor's degree from a regionally accredited college or university (or if planning to complete a bachelor's degree prior to enrollment).
+While no specific discipline is required, often, undergraduate students major in areas such as health sciences, exercise science or psychology in preparation for a doctorate program in occupational therapy.

 |Anatomy and Physiology I with Lab||4|